romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization wants to enhance their security posture by ensuring that secrets are not exposed in their public repositories.
+Q: An organization wants to enhance their security posture by ensuring that secrets are not exposed in their public repositories.
 Which feature should they prioritize enabling?
 <details><summary>Show the answer</summary><p>

 - **Secret scanning**